Stanisław Kosior: The Great Purge

 Kosior was sentenced to death on 26 February 1939 by shooting and shot the same day by General Vasili Blokhin.
 After Stalin's death, Kosior was rehabilitated by the Soviet government on 14 March 1956.

 Family

 Kosior was one of four brothers.
 The oldest, Vladislav Kosior, and one of his younger brothers, Iosif Kosior, were also active communists.
 Vladislav was executed during the purges and Joseph died of an illness in 1937.
-Kosior's wife, Elizaveta Sergeyevna, was arrested on 3 March 1938, accused of being the wife of a counter-revolutionary, and shot on 3 August 1938.
-Their daughter, Tamara (1922–1938), who was raped in front of her father, committed suicide by throwing herself in front of a train.
+Kosior's wife, Elizaveta Sergeyevna, was arrested on May 3, 1938, accused of being the wife of a counter-revolutionary, and shot on August 3, 1938.

 Kosior's son, Vladimir Stanislavovich, born in 1922, died in the Battle of Leningrad in the early days of December 1942.